 I need information about...

 The ACL (anterior cruciate ligament) is a band of tough, fibrous tissue that helps stabilize the knee.
 Injury to this ligament often happens when the knee is forced beyond its normal range of motion.
 This can stretch or tear the ligament, much like the fibers of a rope coming apart.
 Both surgical and nonsurgical treatment has been used to recover from an ACL tear.
-Several types of surgery are available based on you and your doctor's preferences as well as other factors.
-Some surgeons will operate soon after an ACL tear, others prefer several weeks of physical therapy first.
-There are also different anesthesia options available.
+Several types of surgery are available based on your and your healthcare provider's preferences, as well as other factors.
+Some surgeons will operate soon after an ACL tear.
+Others prefer several weeks of physical therapy first.
+There are also different anesthesia choices available.

-Stop taking aspirin and other medications 7 days before surgery as advised by your doctor.
+Stop taking aspirin and other medicines 7 or more days before surgery as advised by your healthcare provider.

 Arrange for an adult to drive you home after surgery.